The Website Owners Guide

 Normally you want the Navigation label to be kept very short, so make sure to revert it back after adding a longer Page name.

-For example you'd still want the Navigation label for your blog page to be 'Blog', when the Page name is "My Flower Shop Blog".
+For example, you'd still want the Navigation label for your blog page to be 'Blog', when the Page name is "My Flower Shop Blog".

 So if you were to insert a picture of a wedding bouquet into the About Us page of your flower shop website.
-While visitors to that page will instantly know you do wedding flowers, Google can't tell this and so won't necessarily provide that page in the results when someone searches for "wedding flowers Edinburgh".
+While visitors to that page will instantly know you do wedding flowers, Google can't know this and so won't necessarily provide that page in the results when someone searches for "wedding flowers Edinburgh".

 To help Google with this, you can add a piece of text to the image that isn't displayed on the site, but that will tell search engines exactly what's in the image.
 This text is called "alt text" (or "alternative text").

 As well as helping SEO, adding alt text to images is incredibly important for improving the accessibility of your website.
-Visually impaired visitors who use screen readers to browse the internet will be able to hear the description of the image read out to them, so even though they can't see the image, they will still have an understanding of what's in it.
+Visually impaired visitors who use screen readers to browse the internet will be able to hear the description of the image read out loud to them, so even though they can't see the image, they will still have an understanding of what's in it.